Resources for Students

 On-Campus Resources - Non-Confidential

-Title IX & Equity focuses on developing and supporting programs and services to ensure that the College is diverse, inclusive and equitable.
-Individuals who may have experienced or observed discrimination or harassment may consult with the Executive Director for Equity/Title IX Coordinator to discuss their concern or initiate a report.
+The Office of Nondiscrimination and Title IX focuses on developing and supporting programs and services to ensure that the College is diverse, inclusive and equitable.
+Individuals who may have experienced or observed discrimination or harassment may consult with the Director of Nondiscrimination and Title IX to discuss their concern or initiate a report.